-- Each department has a link governor who has an open invitation to visit either during the school day or during our open evenings - Governors aim to meet with HOD up to three times in the academic year - The Headteacher, SLT and designated staff report to governors any significant changes to the curriculum and this is then included in theminutes of the Local Governor meetings. - Governors play an active part in the recruitment process and offer challenge, advice and guidance on all aspects of school provision.
+Each department has a link governor who has an open invitation to visit either during the school day or during our open evenings.
+Governors aim to meet with their link Heads of Department up to three times in the academic year.

+The Headteacher, SLT and designated staff report to Governors any significant changes to the curriculum and this is then included in theminutes of the Local Governor meetings.

+Governors play an active part in the recruitment process and offer challenge, advice and guidance on all aspects of school provision.

 A robust Quality Assurance system is in place which aims to ensure the best provision for our students at all times.
 Activities are calendared to assist with staff well-being, planning and preparation.

 We expect:

-- All teachers to meet the Teacher Standards - Subject Leaders, HODs and SLT to conduct annual departmental reviews into the Quality of Education provision (please refer to the T&L policy appendix 4) - Middle Leader: SLT link meetings every two weeks - Calendared learning walks - Analysis of end of unit tests and exams - CPD Programme and sharing of practice sessions meet the needs of our staff/students at our school
+- All teachers to meet the Teacher Standards. - Subject Leaders, HODs and SLT to conduct annual departmental reviews into the Quality of Education provision (please refer to the AC Teaching and Learning Policy, Appendix 4). - Middle Leader: SLT link meetings every two weeks. - Calendared learning walks. - Analysis of end of unit tests and exams. - CPD Programme and sharing of practice sessions to meet the needs of staff / students at our school.

-Heads of department/subject leaders/ senior leadership also have responsibility for monitoring the way in which resources are stored and managed.
-Integrity checks take place with the Finance Manager to discuss departmental capitation and appropriate guidance is given to ensure value for money.
+Heads of Department, Subject Leaders and Senior Leadership also have responsibility for monitoring the way in which resources are stored and managed.
+Integrity checks take place with the Business and Finance Manager to discuss departmental capitation and appropriate guidance is given to ensure value for money.